-OPTIMIZATION-BASED SUBDIVISION ALGORITHM FOR REACHABLE SETS

-WOLFGANG RIEDL, ROBERT BAIER, AND MATTHIAS GERDTS
+OPTIMIZATION-BASED SUBDIVISION ALGORITHM FOR REACHABLE SETS1 WOLFGANG RIEDL, ROBERT BAIER, AND MATTHIAS GERDTS ABSTRACT.

-ABSTRACT.
 Reachable sets for nonlinear control systems can be computed via the use of solvers for optimal control problems.
 The paper presents a new improved variant which applies adaptive concepts similar to the framework of known subdivision techniques by Dellnitz/Hohmann.
 Using set properties of the nearest point projection, the convergence and rigorousness of the algorithm can be proved without the assumption of diffeomorphism on a nonlinear mapping.
 The adaptive method is demonstrated by two nonlinear academic examples and for a more complex robot model with box constraints for four states, two controls and five boundary conditions.
 In these examples adaptive and nonadaptive techniques as well as various discretization methods and optimization solvers are compared.
 The method also offers interesting features, like zooming into details of the reachable set, self-determination of the needed bounding box, easy parallelization and the use of different grid geometries.
 With the calculation of a 3d funnel in one of the examples, it is shown that the algorithm can also be used to approximate higher dimensional reachable sets and the resulting box collection may serve as a starting point for more sophisticated visualizations or algorithms.

-1. INTRODUCTION AND PRELIMINARIES

-Reachable sets (also named attainable sets or capture basins) being the set of end points of feasible trajectories of a nonlinear control problem or a differential inclusion appear in many theoretical works and practical applications.
-Studies on robustness, uncertain problems, switched systems or those with state discontinuities are based on reachable sets (see e.g., [22, 8, 2, 23]).

-Applications of reachable sets range from the calculation of safety regions of cars or aircrafts ([32, 1, 20, 43, 4]), the design of discrete controllers for nonlinear plants [35], maneuvers in space by satellites and multi-boost launchers as in [19, 29, 15, 12] or models on climate change due to greenhouse gas emission [14, 3].

-There is a rather big variety of methods, see e.g., the references in [7] giving an overview on methods applying ellipsoids, polytopes, zonotopes, boxes or applying the viability kernel algorithm, PDE solvers for the Hamilton-Jacobi-Bellman equation resp. level sets of reachable sets or support functions for the linear case.
+1. INTRODUCTION AND PRELIMINARIES Reachable sets (also named attainable sets or capture basins) being the set of end points of feasible trajectories of a nonlinear control problem or a differential inclusion appear in many theoretical works and practical applications.
+Studies on robustness, uncertain problems, switched systems or those with state discontinuities are based on reachable sets (see e.g., [23, 8, 2, 24]).
+Applications of reachable sets range from the calculation of safety regions of cars or aircrafts ([35, 1, 20, 46, 4]), the design of discrete controllers for nonlinear plants [38], maneuvers in space by satellites and multi-boost launchers as in [19, 32, 15, 12] or models on climate change due to greenhouse gas emission [14, 3].
+There is a rather big variety of methods, see e.g., the references in [7] giving an overview on methods applying ellipsoids, polytopes, zonotopes, boxes or applying the viability kernel algorithm, PDE solvers for the Hamilton-Jacobi-Bellman Date: 9 September 2020.